JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 basic C program.
 The source code and development history for this project can be found in the git repository[^0] up to the tag `minimal-c-project`.
 I plan to cover some of the later developments present in the repository including the use of Renode[^2] and microcontroller peripherals in a later post.
+In many respects, this post is reminiscent of the notes I took whilst pursuing this project, rather than a coherent presentation of the subject for beginners.
+I defer to the sources I drew upon for this experiment for a better presentation of the basics.

 ### Acknowledgement
 My primary point of reference for setting up a bare metal project is the